joeltok/yamltabl/packages/libs/yamltabl/README.md

 ### HTML support

-All cells are converted into html, so any html renders.
+All cells are converted into html, so any html will renders.

 ```yaml
 row1: